ruby-amqp/blog/source/_posts/2013-10-02-bunny-1-dot-0-0-dot-rc1-is-released.markdown

 has had its soaking period in the last few months and several issues were fixed during `0.10.x` releases.

-It has being adopted by fairly mature open source such as [Hutch](http://rabbitmq.1065348.n5.nabble.com/Hutch-Inter-service-communication-with-Ruby-and-RabbitMQ-td29471.html).
+It has being adopted by many commercial users and fairly mature open source projects, such as [Hutch](http://rabbitmq.1065348.n5.nabble.com/Hutch-Inter-service-communication-with-Ruby-and-RabbitMQ-td29471.html).

 Now is a good time to give Bunny a try, help us improve the [documentation](http://rubybunny.info) and report any usability issues you may find.